drewjd27/QuoteApp_Android/README.md

 # QuoteApp_Android
-This is a learning networking with LoopJ, and parsing JSON in an android app that will take and show text data quotes from an API.
+This is a repository to learn networking with LoopJ, and parsing JSON in an android app that will take data from API and show text data on the app interface.